GSoftwareDevelopment/SFX-Tracker/README.md

 A program created using the MAD Pascal and MAD Assembler cross-compiler for the 6502 processor platform.

+# RUN

+To run, you will need the MAD Pascal compiler and an ATARI emulator, or real hardware and software that allows you to load the compiled program.

 # CREDITS

 Would you like to be a part of this project?